-Everyone ends up working towards buying a home.
-It’s a rite of passage and a major sign of adulthood and independence.
+Many adults work towards buying a home, viewing it as a rite of passage and a sign of adulthood and independence.
 As natural as it is, however, buying your first home is an inherently stressful and difficult process.
-It’s easy to see why so many people feel that way.
+It’s easy to see why so many people feel that way, but knowing what to expect going into the experience can help make it just a little easier.

 Buying Your First Home: What You Need to Know